Welcome to Galveston Oktoberfest 2023!

-Hosted by First Lutheran Church of Galveston in historic downtown Galveston for 39 years!
+Hosted by First Lutheran Church of Galveston in historic downtown Galveston for over 40 years!
 First Lutheran is Texas’ oldest continual German church and is proud to bring Galveston’s premier fall event to the community free of charge with music, food, children’s rides, arts and crafts, and games!

 Island Oktoberfest will open with the tapping of the keg at 5pm on Friday, October 27 and continue until 10pm, and the Arts & Crafts inside the Lyceum are open 5pm-9pm.

 Festival hours on Saturday, October 28, are 11am-10pm, with the Arts & Crafts open from 11am-7pm.

 On Sunday, October 29, all are welcome for 10am worship service inside the First Lutheran sanctuary with TubaMeisters of San Antonio providing German music!

 This fun, family weekend will feature continuous live entertainment with music and dancing on two stages!